Migracode-Barcelona/old-syllabus-contents/js-core-2/week-08/lesson.md

 > 1. Open in Visual Studio the repo the repository you forked last week
 > 2. Go to the folder _week-2/InClass/A-myfirstscript_
-> 3. Execute your first Website with javascript by
+> 3. Execute your first Website with javascript by using [vscode-live-server](https://github.com/ritwickdey/vscode-live-server)
->    - using [vscode-live-server](https://github.com/ritwickdey/vscode-live-server) plugin to get live updates of your changes.
->      - Install the plugin
+>    - Install the plugin by: In VSCode type ctrl+P, then type ext install ritwickdey.liveserver.
 >    - Right click on `index.html` and select "Open with Live Server"
 >    - or just open the `index.html` on your browser and refresh every time you change your code

 ## Learning objectives